Open-Cascade-SAS/OCCT/dox/dev_guides/tests/tests.md

 * Do not put call to *locate_data_file* in catch statement – this can prevent correct interpretation of the missing data file by the test system.
 * Do not use commands *decho* and *dlog* in the test script, to avoid interference with use of these commands by the test system.

-@subsection testmanual_3_5 Interpretation of test results
+@subsection testmanual_details_results Interpretation of test results

 The result of the test is evaluated by checking its output against patterns defined in the files *parse.rules* of the grid and group.